Amazon Prime Day PC gaming deals: the best UK and US hardware deals

 UK deals:

 The best SSD deals of Amazon Prime Day are definitely the 500GB and 1TB WD Blue SN550 drives.
-By far the best value NVMe drives you can buy today, if there’s one bit of storage you buy over Prime Day, make it this.
+By far the best value NVMe drives you can buy today, if there’s one bit of storage you buy over Prime Day, make it this – and the good news is that Ebuyer have now matched Amazon’s prices, too.

-There are also good prices to be had on a number of other SSDs as well, though, which I’ve rounded up below:
+There are also good prices to be had on a number of other SSDs as well, though, including several of our favourite SSDs for gaming.
+I’ve rounded them up below:

 Best SATA SSD deals: